Collection (Wynonna Judd album)

-Collection is the title of the first compilation album released by the American country music artist Wynonna Judd.
+Collection is the first compilation album by American country music artist Wynonna Judd.
 The standard version of the album reprised 11 tracks from her first three studio albums: her 1992 self-titled debut, 1993's Tell Me Why, and 1996's Revelations.
 The standard edition of the album contained no new tracks, but a number of the songs were presented in remixed versions.